reagan4123/coding-cheatsheet/README.md

 - Vecteezy for a free video (linked in the page to take a user to the website).
 - FreePik for a free image (linked in the page to take a user to the website).

+# Instructions
+There are no instructions to use this project.